 Perhaps your dog is in pain or you are thinking of giving them Bayer as part of a regular maintenance for heart health.
-Some owners contemplate giving their dog Bayer for the long term, for treating them for such conditions as arthritis or other chronic pain.
-In
+Some owners contemplate giving their dog this product for the long term, for treating them for such conditions as arthritis or other chronic pain.

 If you’re picking up on other pain symptoms, you should call up the vet and run those symptoms by them.
 They will be able to help you determine what the problem is, and whether they need to be seen.
 It’s not a good idea to give your dog Bayer first, and then ask later.
 If they accidentally got into the Bayer, then call the animal poison line right away: 1-800-213-6680

 Can I Give My Dog Bayer?
 Answer: As Directed by a Vet